• Jul 17, 2025

 10. Which day is less crowded at the Golden Temple?

-Generally, the weekdays are less crowded when visiting the Golden Temple.
+Generally, weekdays are less crowded at the Golden Temple.